Resources for Current & Future STEAM Educators

 - You can move into leadership career roles.

 - The U.S. Bureau of Labor Statistics says teachers with a master’s degree not only earn more than those with a bachelor’s, but are more employable.
-Consider this: Education administrators with a master’s earned $23,000 more annually, while secondary school teachers with a master’s earned an average of $11,000 more annually.
-The ratio of employed administrators with a master’s was 46% as opposed to 23% employment with a bachelor’s.
+Consider this: Master’s holders earned on average $241 more weekly than bachelor’s degree holders.
+The ratio of unemployed educators with a master’s was 2.6% as opposed to 3.5% unemployment with a bachelor’s.

 - Best of all, you’ll improve your classroom skills and see better student learning outcomes.